sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 We believe in performance-based pay, meaning merit increases (inclusive of cash and equity) will be driven by performance.
 We believe in hiring all Teammates at an equitable starting point within their respective band and we want to provide opportunities for Teammates to grow within their salary band that is in alignment with their performance.

-Impact Reviews are an important component in our compensation decision making process.
+Impact Reviews are an important component in our compensation decision-making process.
 Our band entry points are market competitive, and we are committed to rewarding strong performance as part of our compensation program.

 More information about our commitment to Pay Transparency and our overall compensation philosophy may be found in our [how we pay at Sourcegraph](../../../../../../benefits-pay-perks/pay-expenses/compensation/index.md) Handbook page.

 ### How do we determine merit increases?

 **Sales increases** we maintain OTE to quota ratios for all AE, SDRs, and Sales Leadership which means that all non-promotion-based merit increases will be recognized as spot bonuses.
-In other words, AEs, SDRs and Sales Leadership are not eligible for a base or OTE compensation increases unless the pay band for the respective role is updated across the board.
+In other words, AEs, SDRs and Sales Leadership are not eligible for a base or OTE compensation increase unless the pay band for the respective role is updated across the board.
 This ensures pay equity for all quota-carrying teammates.
 Sales quota-carrying teammates cannot receive both a merit-based promotion increase and a spot bonus in the same review period.
 Given our Sales team territories are carved at the beginning of the year, promotions will be reflected at the start of each fiscal year instead of during the impact review cycle.

 **Non sales increases** compensation increase recommendations will be calibrated by Leadership and their respective People Partner.
 The calibration will consider: